receiptify-app/receiptify-wallet-new/replit.md

 # Overview

-Receiptify is a UK-focused, eco-friendly digital receipt management application with the tagline "One Scan.
+Receiptify is a UK-focused, eco-friendly digital receipt management application with the tagline "OneTap Receipts.
 Zero Paper."
 The platform consolidates and organizes receipts from multiple sources while emphasizing environmental impact tracking.
 Built as a modern web application with a mobile-first approach, it provides a comprehensive receipt management experience through responsive design and intuitive navigation.

 The application features multi-channel receipt capture (QR codes, camera scans, file uploads), comprehensive receipt management with search and filtering, loyalty card integration for major UK retailers, real-time environmental impact tracking, and detailed analytics.
 The system uses device-based storage for privacy and supports all payment methods without requiring personal information.